• Skip to primary navigation

 • ½ cup rolled oats

-• ½ cup unsweetened coconut milk can substitute any milk
+• ½ cup unsweetened almond milk can substitute any milk

 • ½ cup fresh or frozen dark sweet cherries pits removed